 Oak Flat is also where Resolution Copper, a mining company owned by the British-Australian companies BHP and Rio Tinto, is working to build the largest underground copper mine in the world.
 The mine would destroy Oak Flat, which is about an hour east of Phoenix.

-The mine as planned would eventually collapse into a crater nearly two miles wide and about 1,000 feet deep.
+collapse into a crater nearly two miles wide and about 1,000 feet deep.
 It would consume vast quantities of water and forever change the flows of local seeps, springs, and streams, and require toxic tailings to be stored at a nearby facility at a to-be-determined location, posing risks to public health and safety.

 The public, especially members of the San Carlos Apache, has consistently opposed the project.
 Nevertheless, it is still wending inexorably through the necessary legal processes and federal environmental reviews, which supposedly take public opinion into account.